srkal/sound-level-meter/README.md

 ## Basic Features
 * continuous measure of the sound level, use standard decibel scale
-* average values from last time interval
+* average values from last measures
 * display warning when configured level is exceeded
 * support IR remote controler for configuration and mode change
 * powered by standard type A USB adapter 5V 2A